 Students will register for ‘Honors Symposium’ PSYC 499 (3 credit hours) in the first semester of entrance to the Honors Program.
 This will count as fulfilling one of the two Seminar requirements for the Psychology Major.

 Graduation with Honors

 All students who successfully complete Honors requirements will have ‘Honors Psychology Major Complete’ recorded on their transcripts.

 If you are interested in pursuing a career in psychology, it is vital to gain research experience.
 Most graduate schools are interested in students who have more than an average amount of research experience.
 There are a number of ways for you to obtain this type of experience.
 Please review the Research Opportunities section of our website which details such opportunities.
-In addition, from time to time the Department sends out over its Majors and Minors ListServ information about outside opportunities; if you find that you are missing from this listserv, please e-mail Molly McGeady.
+Also, information on independent tutorials and research-based credit is given above.
+In addition, from time to time the Department sends out over its Majors and Minors ListServ information about outside opportunities; if you find that you are missing from this listserv, please e-mail Molly Anderson.
 Please be sure to give your full name and the e-mail address that you wish messages to be sent.
-The Department also posts outside opportunites on https://gupsychology.wordpress.com/.
+The Department also posts outside opportunities on our blog.

 A large number of courses are available through other universities in the area, otherwise known as the Washington Metropolitan Area Consortium of Universities; a listing of schools in the Consortium as well as information about registering for such classes are available here.
 Psychology courses taken in the Consortium (or on other campuses around the country) must be approved in advance by your advisor and by your Dean.
 Of note: General Psychology (PSYC-001) and Research Methods and Statistics (PSYC-002) must be taken at Georgetown.